© 2017 100 Black Men of the Bay Area. All rights reserved. Made by The Scheme Team

 In July 1993, the San Francisco Business and Professional Women recognized the 100 Black Men of the Bay Area as the “Civic Organization of the Year”.
 December 18, 1993 was proclaimed “100 Black Men Day” in California by the Governor of the State.

 In 1994, the Young Black Scholars Program was expanded to include the adoption of two schools, the S.R.
-Martin College Preparatory School in San Francisco and Frick Elementary School in Oakland.
+Martin College Preparatory School in San Francisco and Frick Middle School in Oakland.
 Members of the chapter provide Mentoring, Role Modeling and Life Coaching to students at these schools with the goal to help make them more successful in their studies and in their professional careers.

 In 1998, the 100 Black Men of the Bay Area partnered with the task force on the education of African American students of the Oakland Unified School District.
 This partnership allows us to reach even more students throughout the entire school district.